As the heat rises, the wines are a-changing

 Italy is the world's largest wine producer, and universities and winemakers there are trying to cope with the changes by breeding new vines that are resistant to diseases linked to bad weather.

-The industry's collective memory is still traumatized by "phylloxera", a tiny pest that ravaged vineyards across Europe in the late 19th century.
+The industry's collective memory is still traumatised by "phylloxera", a tiny pest that ravaged vineyards across Europe in the late 19th century.

 "We have today other strains and cultivation techniques, so I'm not worried in the short or mid-term," he said.